 Poseidon and Triton will replace the AP-3C Orion, the last of which will be more than 40 years old when they are fully withdrawn from service in 2023.

 EDITOR’S NOTE: Today’s announcement seems to have caused mass confusion in the mass media, with several TV stations reporting a total spend of $7billion.
 This figure was never mentioned in the government’s announcement, but seems to be a rough 6x the $1.4billion for ‘the first of six’ – but the $1.4billion includes $200million for development and $364million for new facilities.
 On the other hand, Minister for Defence Materiel Christopher Pyne didn’t correct the maths when interviewed on The Project tonight.

 My personal (but unsure) opinion is that the $7billion is the total cost of Project Air 7000, which also includes Poseidon.

 My real point here is – why didn’t the government just tell the Aussie public how much this (excellent) aircraft was going to cost us?
 Why fudge the numbers?

-Also, the six-ship fleet announced today is one fewer than RAAF had built all its plans around over the past several years – in fact, even today, after the government announcement, the RAAF web site still says “seven aircraft will be acquired” (and does not say ‘up to’ seven).
+Also, the six-ship fleet announced in July is one fewer than RAAF had built all its plans around over the past several years – in fact, even two months after the government announcement, the RAAF web site still says “Seven Tritons will be based at RAAF Base Edinburgh”.

 . . .